Impactworkers/iw-complaint-manager/docs/_development-resources/creating-a-release.md

 ---
 layout: dev-resources
 title: Creating a Release
-parent: Development Resources
+parent: How To Guides
-permalink: /dev-resources/create-a-release
+permalink: /how-to/create-a-release
 ---

 {: .highlight-title }